► Driving the new Honda E city car

-While that’s not as offensive as originally expected, it’s still a sizeable chunk of cash over other EV city cars like the VW e-Up, Skoda Citigo-e and Seat Mii Electric (delete as appropriate), and the Renault Zoe.
-All of these are cheaper and offer longer range, so the Honda is in a slightly tricky position.
+Yes, that's a lot for a small electric car, when you consider other EV city cars like the VW e-Up, Skoda Citigo-e and Seat Mii Electric (delete as appropriate), and the Renault Zoe.
+All of these are cheaper and offer longer range, so the Honda starts life with something of a price handicap.

 Best electric cars: the best EVs on sale today